Emperorj0ker/ClixArt/README.md

 # ROC Online Art

-**_Welcome to the ROC Online Art Repository!_**
+**_Welcome to the Unoffocial [ROC Online](https://roc.ionsuite.com/) Art Repository!_**

-v0.1:
+THe images in this repository are for use with the [Roll20 online vitrual tabletop](https://roll20.net/).

+v0.2 additions:
+* Overdrive and Charged Up
+* Added Shredder Elite and Clone Shredder

+v0.1 additons:
-* Light and heavy standard objects added.
+* Light and heavy standard objects
-* Hindering and blocking terrain markers added.
+* Hindering and blocking terrain markers
-* Maps added: Galador Promeande, Genosha, Underground Cavern, All Wizkids Premium.
+* Maps: Galador Promeande, Genosha, Underground Cavern, All Wizkids Premium
-* Arena backdrop added to /Maps.
+* Arena backdrop (in /Maps)
-* First batch of Marvel characters added.
+* First batch of Marvel characters

 ---